DLibatique/LATN102-S20/notes/2-tenses.md

 #### Practice Opportunity

-Find the perfect passive stem and form the 3rd person plural perfect passive for the following verbs.
+Form the 3rd person plural perfect passive for the following verbs and translate the new form.

 1. *mittō*, *mittere*, *mīsī*, *missus* - to send
 <button onclick="toggleDisplay('prac21')">Click here to toggle the answer:</button> <span style="display: none;" id="prac21">*missī, missae, missa sunt*, "they were sent" or "they have been sent"</span>